Archanciel/Joomla_3_vs_15_PHPUnit_testing/README.md

 _the config displayed above is taken from the Joomla3.x project.
 On a Joomla 1.5 project, only the Joomla root does change !_

 ###Warning
-When running the tests in the Joomla 1.5 environnement, the tests run succed but ends with the following stack trace:
+When running the tests in the Joomla 1.5 environnement, the tests succed but the run ends with the stack trace below.
+I did not figure out why this happens !

 ![](https://github.com/Archanciel/Joomla_3_vs_15_PHPUnit_testing/blob/master/Github_doc/Joo15_error_stack_trace.jpg)